-- (1) No person may use mercury or mercury compounds listed in Part I of Annexure B to these Regulations in their manufacturing processes after the phase-out date specified in that Annexure. - (2) Eligible persons must take measures to restrict the use of mercury or mercury compounds in the processes listed in Part II of Annexure B to these Regulations in accordance with the provisions set out therein. - (3) Eligible persons with one or more facilities that use mercury or mercury compounds listed in Annexure B to these Regulations in their manufacturing processes, must take measures to prevent releases of mercury or mercury compounds from those facilities. - (4) No person may use mercury or mercury compounds, except for the scope allowed in these Regulations. - (5) No person may develop any facility using any other manufacturing process in which mercury or mercury compounds are intentionally used that did not exist prior to 01 April 2024, except where the person can demonstrate, by submitting an application for approval by the Minister, that the manufacturing process provides significant environmental and health benefits above the associated risks, and that there are no other technically and economically feasible mercury-free alternatives available providing such benefits. - (6) The use of mercury and mercury compounds in the manufacturing processes listed in Part II of Annexure B to these Regulations, may only be allowed by submitting an application to the satisfaction and approval of the Minister.
+- (1) No person may use mercury or mercury compounds in the processes listed in Part I of Annexure B to these Regulations in their manufacturing processes after the phase-out date specified in that Annexure. - (2) Eligible persons must take the measures specified in Part II of Annexure B to these Regulations to restrict the use of mercury or mercury compounds in the processes listed in Part II of Annexure B.

+- (3) Eligible persons with one or more facilities that use mercury or mercury compounds listed in Annexure B to these Regulations in their manufacturing processes, must take measures to prevent releases of mercury or mercury compounds from those facilities. - (4) No person may use mercury or mercury compounds, except for the uses allowed in in regulation 4(1) and in Annexure A Part I, to these Regulations. - (5) No person may develop any facility using any other manufacturing process in which mercury or mercury compounds are intentionally used that did not exist prior to 01 April 2024, except where the person can demonstrate, by submitting an application for approval to the Minister, that the manufacturing process provides significant environmental and health benefits above the associated risks, and that there are no other technically and economically feasible mercury-free alternatives available providing such benefits. - (6) The use of mercury and mercury compounds in the manufacturing processes listed in Part II of Annexure B to these Regulations may only be allowed by submitting an application to, and subsequent approval by, the Minister.